dgorgan/scorelytic/README.md

 1. **Advanced AI Features**:
    - Enhance sentiment analysis with more sophisticated NLP models to detect nuanced emotions in reviews.
-   - Implement **bias prediction algorithms** that show users how likely a reviewer’s opinion is to be swayed by factors like personal preferences or affiliations.
+   - Implement **bias prediction algorithms** that show users how likely a reviewer's opinion is to be swayed by factors like personal preferences or affiliations.

 2. **Bias Analytics**:
    - Use machine learning to analyze trends in reviewer behavior and highlight potential biases across different platforms, such as gaming publications vs. YouTube creators.